 The Cinema Sentries are having their own crossover event to cover the DC Superheroes four-part crossover event entitled "Invasion," running this week on the CW.
-It began (briefly) on Supergirl and formally started on The Flash.
+It began (briefly) on Supergirl and formally started on The Flash and continued on Arrow (sorta) and concluded on Legends of Tomorrow.

 Shawn Bourdo: Unlike last night's Supergirl, this one is an actual crossover.
 Like last night's Supergirl, it must be hard to watch these episodes if you don't follow all of the shows.
 Each show has had a pretty complex series of plots this season so far and they are playing into the continuity of the story.
 Cisco and Barry's tension is explained here but you have missed it growing over the past couple weeks.